fersuapin/twitter-spark-kafka-sentiment-analysis/README.txt

 ## Start the Python/Kafka producer with the topic you want to ingest.
 Ex.
 Uber

+## ACCESS TOKENS HAVE BEEN REVOKED FOR THIS FILE, YOU WILL HAVE TO EDIT THESE WITH YOUR OWN IN ORDER FOR YOuR CODE TO RUN

 python3 twitter_producer.py uber -b localhost:9092 -t twitter

 ## Run the Spark Notebook

 ## Query the data from MariaDB using your visualization application of choice by connecting to the Database.

 ## License
 [MIT](https://twittergroupF.com/licenses/mit/)